 LinkedIn Ad Development

 Now, it’s time to get creative.
-Ad development consists of creating content for your ads.
-This means, putting together design (images) and copy (written content).
+Ad content development consists of creating content for your banners.
+This means, putting together design (images content) and copy (written content).

-You want to make your ads compelling, your CTAs engaging.
-Every bit of this process needs to be done thinking on results: will this ad resonate with my audience?
+You want to make your adverts compelling, your CTAs engaging.
+Every bit of this marketing content process needs to be done thinking on results: will this ad resonate with my audience?
 Does this piece of advertising reflect what my brand does and the problem we solve?

 If the answer to both these questions is yes, you’re on the right path.

-Now, no matter how good an ad is, it can always be improved.
+Now, no matter how good an ad is, i can always be improved.
 Also, as you evaluate results, it might seem that you should change your strategy.
-All of this is normal: optimization is a great part of LinkedIn advertising services.
+All of this is normal: optimization and management are a great part of LinkedIn advertising services.

-Most optimization performed on LinkedIn ads is based on analytics from the platform itself.
+Most optimization and management performed on LinkedIn ads are based on analytics.
 This takes us to the last service your LinkedIn advertising agency should have: reporting.

 As with any digital marketing campaign, reporting is more often than not the crux of your constant iteration.

-A good LinkedIn agency will provide you with a report that includes not only data and rates (you could find that on LinkedIn, after all) but also explains how to optimize, improve and reiterate in the long term.
+A good LinkedIn agency will provide you with a report that includes not only data and rates (you could find that on LinkedIn, after all) but also explains how to optimize, improve, increase ROI and reiterate in the long term.

 3 – Are LinkedIn ads worth it?